gchq/sleeper/docs/11-dev-guide.md

 ./scripts/cli/buildAll.sh
 ```

-That will replace any current installation of the Sleeper CLI with the version that is built.
-The script that invokes it
-will not be replaced, so use `./scripts/cli/runInDocker.sh` to run it.
+Use `./scripts/cli/runInDocker.sh` to run the built CLI.
 This will act the same as running the `sleeper`
 command after installing the CLI.
 You can manually install it if you copy that script somewhere, rename it to `sleeper`,
 and put it on the system path.
 Then `sleeper ...` commands will work as though you'd installed it normally.

+If you have the CLI installed already it will be replaced with the version that is built.
+If the `runInDocker.sh` script
+is different in the version you installed before, it will not be replaced.
+You can find it
+at `$HOME/.local/bin/sleeper`, and manually overwrite it with the contents of `./scripts/cli/runInDocker.sh`.

 ### Java